 Eventually, he left his employer.

-The period without work really caused insecurity.
+The period without work really triggered his insecurity.
 He quickly stepped into the next job.

-Not a good choice and a job that didn’t suit him.
+Not a good choice — and a role that didn’t suit him.

 That’s how he crossed my path.
-Or maybe I crossed his path.
+Or maybe I crossed his.

 There are many millennials in similar situations.
-Not to say this only happens to them.
+Not to say this only happens to them, of course.

-Today, we looked forward to his new job.
-And we came up with three things needed to be healthy and effective in a demanding environment.
+Today we looked ahead to his new job.
+And we came up with three things that are needed to be healthy and effective in a demanding environment.

-Our brain is programmed to remember negative memories better and longer than everyday or positive events.
-This can lead us to see our own performance much more negatively than the view people around us have of us.
+Our brain is programmed to remember negative experiences better and longer than everyday or positive events.
+This can make us see our own performance in a much more negative light than the people around us do.

 Many organizations have a buddy or mentor system.
-It’s a good idea to also ensure your own support and guidance.
+Beyond that, it’s a good idea to make sure you also create your own support network.
 Think of colleagues and your relationship with your manager.
-But also at the level above your manager and even outside your own organization, you can find a mentor.
-This way, there is always someone who can reflect neutrally.
-For example, by having lunch together once a month.
+But also at the level above your manager, or even outside your own organization, you can look for a mentor.
+This way, there’s always someone who can reflect with you from a neutral perspective.
+For example, by meeting for lunch once a month.

 Working on your own development is always a good idea.
 You gain new knowledge and skills.
-But something else happens.
+But something else happens too.

-By taking action and working on a topic that is important and challenging for you, you also increase the sense of control or grip on the situation.
-It’s a double-edged sword.
-You work on your skills.
-And it becomes easier to deal with uncertainty.
+By taking action and working on a topic that feels important and challenging to you, you also increase your sense of control or grip on the situation.
+It works both ways: you build your skills, and it becomes easier to deal with uncertainty.